 District Policies and Procedures for Statewide Assessments Template

-District Policies and Procedures for for school year [add current school year]
+District Policies and Procedures for Woodbury Leadership Academy for school year 2024-2025

 This template may be modified or adjusted as needed, including separating procedures by school, test, adding rows or columns as needed, and/or replacing the MDE logo with your logo.
 However, all requirements specified in the District Policies and Procedures for Statewide Assessments Requirements in the current year’s version of the Procedures Manual must be included.
 If other district policies and procedures are referenced, they should be included with this procedure.
 Roles (for example, DAC, principal) or individual staff member names should be included to specify who is responsible for the given tasks.